 Article Types / Letter to the Editor

-Conflict of Interests: Authors must disclose any financial and non-financial competing interests in advance of the review process.
+Conflict of Interest: Authors must disclose any financial and non-financial competing interests in advance of the review process.
 They need to declare if they received financial payment for the research, or if they have close relationships with people or entities that could inappropriately influence (bias) their study.
 Non-financial interests may include the disclosure of any personal, political, religious, ideological, academic and intellectual interests that might bias a study.

 If there are no competing interests, add the following statement: “The authors declare that there is no conflict of interests regarding the publication of this paper”.